sammymorocz/sammymorocz.github.io/_posts/2017-10-16-The-Story-of-How-Hans-Zimmer-Made-Me-Cry-for-Venezuela.md

 <img class="img-center" src="/images/HansZimmerGif10.gif"/>

 What is your favorite movie composition?
 What song or music has taken your experience of watching a film to another level?
 Leave your comments below!

-* The original score of a film is original music written specifically to accompany a film [Wikipedia] while a movie soundtrack can often include complementary popular music and may not be original to the movie.
+* The original score of a film is original music written specifically to accompany a film [https://en.wikipedia.org/wiki/Film_score] while a movie soundtrack can often include complementary popular music and may not be original to the movie.
 For example, most Disney movies have a soundtrack (Mulan’s Make a Man Out Of You) and a score (the music played while Mulan fights the Huns).

 <img class="img-center" src="/images/HansZimmerGif11.gif"/>